-Rum is thought to be one of the oldest spirits.
+Rum is one of the oldest spirits in the world.
 The origins probably date back to the 1300s when "a drink distilled from fermented sugar cane juice" was mentioned in Sanskrit texts.
-This first version of Rum was called Shidhu.
+This first version of rum was called Shidhu.

-As mentioned above, the birthplace of modern-day Rum was most likely Brazil.
+As mentioned above, the birthplace of modern-day rum was most likely Brazil.
 Records of production date back to as early as the 1520s.
-From there, Rum found its way to Barbados and to the rest of the Caribbean.
+From there, rum found its way to Barbados and the rest of the Caribbean.